hughpastoll/dotfiles/setup_overview.md

 # Mac setup goals

-This document describes and explains the steps to take to restore the functionality of a mac computer to a particular desired state without retaining any data. to avoid having to manually customise OS settings, reinstall and configure applications.
+This document records the steps to take to setup a mac computer to a specified state of functionality.
+The aim is to automate the setup of OS settings and installation and configuration of applications.

 ## Configure MacOS